 Meanwhile, in 1809 a fort that the Russians had built in Honolulu had been abandoned.
 And in 1842 the Russians abandoned their settlement named Fort Ross, in northern California Russian trading companies pulled back from operations in the northern Pacific because of diminishing animal populations, the loss of sailing vessels in Alaska storms and the rising costs of long voyages from the Siberian seaboard.

-In announcing the end of the war, Alexander II promised the Russian people reform, welcomed by many intellectuals who looked forward to an advance in rights a rule of law.
+Tsar Alexander II promised the Russian people reform, and this was welcomed by many intellectuals who looked forward to an advance in rights a rule of law.
 But serfdom was the big issue.
 It was recognized that the military failure was related to economic conditions, with serfdom a part of that.
 Russia had 22 million serfs — around 44 percent of its population.
 Mostly they were the property of landlords, and some labored for people other than their lords while making regular payments to their lord, with some owners of serfs having enough of them to make a living from these payments.
 Public opinion overwhelmingly favored emancipation, many believing that freeing the serfs would help Russia advance economically toward the level of Britain or France.
 Those opposed to emancipation were isolated – among them the tsar's wife and mother, who feared freedom for so many would not be good for Russia.